faizahmedfarooqui/nodejs/readme.md

 ### List of things, this repository contains:

 * A server to listen to HTTP/HTTPS requests
-* API to CRUD and many more for users, tokens & checks
+* RESTful API to CRUD and many more for users, tokens & checks
 * Router for request methods like GET, POST, PUT & DELETE
 * Handlers(ie. controllers) to handle requests & their methods
 * A Worker to execute things in background